dan-li-o/rosy-gold-feminist/README.md

 - **External links:** Replace sample URLs (e.g., newsletter signup, talk recordings, publication archive) with live destinations, if you need them.
 - **Sections:** Duplicate or remove the provided sections to match your scholar's priorities.
 Each section is self-contained for easy rearranging.
 - **Animations:** Tweak or remove the `data-reveal` attributes in `index.html`, or set custom delays with `data-reveal-delay="0.1s"` to fine-tune the scroll cadence.
+- **AI assist:** You can paste any of the files into an AI assistant (ChatGPT, Claude, etc.) and ask for rewrite suggestions, color swaps, or new section ideas—then apply the suggested edits manually.

 ## Update & Maintenance